nielsthaumann/sca/README.md

-Spike density component analysis decomposes EEG or MEG waveforms into neural components modelled with temporal probability density functions.
+Spike density component analysis (SCA) decomposes EEG or MEG waveforms into neural components modeled with temporal probability density functions.

+Statistical thresholding of individual-level evoked responses measured with EEG or MEG can be performed to identify reliable reliable evoked response components.

 For further information, please refer to: